tremor-rs/tremor-www/src/pages/rfcs/0011-string-interpolation.md

 1. Non-interpolated strings should have no additional overhead.
 2. Constant folding should apply to interpolation.
 3. Interpolated strings should, at worst, have the same cost as string concatenation; at best, be more preformat.
-4. Errors should remain hygienic and useful.
+4. Errors should be hygienic and useful.
 5. The behaviour of interpolation should be the same in strings and heredocs.
-6. Aside from the interpolation, behaviour of interpolated and non-interpolated strings should remain the same (read: adding an interpolated item to a string should not change behaviour).
+6. Aside from the interpolation, behaviour of interpolated and non-interpolated strings should stay the same (read: adding an interpolated item to a string should not change behaviour).

 ## Drawbacks